zemogle/fm10/content/pages/landing-page-about-hidden.md

 **August 13th & 15th 2024, IAU General Assembly, Cape Town**

-<p class="notification is-success">Programme of talks is now live. <a href="/talks/">See the full programme.</a></p>

-We are seeking input from the community in compiling a list of robotic telescopes for research and education.

-<a href="/talks/" class="button is-link">Robotic Telescopes Survey</a>
+This Focus Meeting and the IAU GA has concluded.
+We thank all the participants both in person and online for their contributions.

 ### Summary